sttve/sttve/README.md

-#### I am a student at the Federal University of Campos and also a Full Stack Engineer, focusing on solutions for Web development!
+#### Focusing on solutions for Web development, I have been a student of System Analysis at Estacio and a Full Stack Engineer since 2020.
+Here on my GitHub have some projects that interest me and increase my experience with diverse software solutions.
+Welcome!

 ## 🔗 Links